96boards/website/src/content/projects/androidtv/androidtv.md

   Framework, and this was done by running the built-in reference LiveTv App and Sample Input Apps.
 images:
-  - AndroidTVDB410c_FrontPage.png
+  - ./_images/AndroidTVDB410c_FrontPage.png
-image: ../../assets/images/projects/androidtv-thumb.png
+# image: ../../assets/images/projects/androidtv-thumb.png
 image_name: androidtv-thumb.png
 image_thumb: androidtv-thumb.png
 categories:
   - dragonboard410c
-slug: projects/AndroidTV/
+slug: androidtv/
-layout: ../../layouts/Project.astro
 ---

 # Android TV - DragonBoard 410c

 This project attempts to build Android TV on the DragonBoard™ 410c from Arrow Electronics.
 The main objective was to utilize the Android TV Input Framework, and this was done by running the built-in reference LiveTv App and Sample Input Apps.